Project Nexus

 What are some benefits of solar panels over canals?

-It is expected that the solar shading over canals will provide various co-benefits, including reduced water evaporation resulting from mid-day shade and wind, water quality improvements through reduced vegetative growth, reduced canal maintenance through reduced vegetative growth, renewable electricity generation, and air quality improvements, among others.
-Working with the research team at UC Merced, Project partners anticipate adding energy storage capabilities that can support the local electric grid when solar generation is suboptimal.
+It is expected that the solar shading over canals will provide various co-benefits, including reduced water evaporation resulting from mid-day shade and wind, water quality improvements and reduced canal maintenance through lessened vegetative growth, renewable electricity generation, and air quality improvements, among others.
+Working with the research team at UC Merced, the Project Nexus partners added multiple 75 kW iron-flow batteries at the location for energy storage capabilities to support the local electric grid when solar generation is suboptimal.

-In addition to advancing both renewable energy and water conservation locally with the Project, solar panels over canals offer much promise statewide; covering all of the approximately 4,000 miles of public water delivery canals has benefits related to efficiency, cost, air-quality, and ecology.
-Putting solar panels over water rather than land can help cool solar panels, making them more efficient.
-Solar cells become less efficient as they heat up, the water’s cooling effect can increase their conversion ability.
-Shading exposed waterways can not only reduce evaporation, it can curtail the growth of aquatic weeds, reducing canal maintenance costs.
+In addition to advancing both renewable energy and water conservation locally with the Project, installing solar panels over canals offers many promising advantages statewide; covering all of the approximately 4,000 miles of public water delivery canals has benefits related to efficiency, cost, air quality, and ecology.
+Putting solar panels over water rather than land can help cool the solar panels, making them more efficient.
+Solar cells become less efficient as they heat up, however the canal water under the shade from the structures has a cooling effect that increases the panels’ conversion ability.
+In addition, shading exposed waterways not only reduces evaporation, but also curtails the growth of aquatic weeds, which reduces canal maintenance costs.

-Putting solar panels over canals rather than on land elsewhere can save money, save permitting time, and gives already disturbed land a double use rather than building on undisturbed land.
+Putting solar panels over canals rather than installing them on undisturbed land can save money and permitting time while giving already productive land a double use for both irrigation delivery and energy generation.

 What were some findings of the 2021 University of California study?